llimllib/yt-transcribe/README.md

 Assumes you have installed:

 - ffmpeg
+- jq
 - mlx_whisper
 - yt-dlp
 - python

 To install all on a mac:

-`brew install ffmpeg python yt-dlp && pip install mlx_whisper`
+`brew install ffmpeg jq python yt-dlp && pip install mlx_whisper`

 EXAMPLES